yxhuvud/nested_scheduler/README.md

 will be more relevant once there are cheaper ways to create nurseries that work gracefully within the current thread pool instead of having to create at least one new thread for every nursery.

+Also, cancelation, timeouts and perhaps grace periods needs a lot more thought and work.

 ## Development